tink-crypto/tink/docs/OBJC-HOWTO.md

     }
 ```

-## Generating New Key(set)s
+## Generating new keys and keysets

-To avoid accidental leakage of sensitive key material one should be careful
+To avoid accidental leakage of sensitive key material, you should avoid mixing
-mixing keyset generation and usage in code.
-To support the separation
+keyset generation and usage in code.
+To support the separation between these
-between these activities the Tink package provides a command-line tool called
+activities the Tink package provides a command-line tool called
 [Tinkey](TINKEY.md), which can be used for common key management tasks.

 Still, if there is a need to generate a KeysetHandle with fresh key material
 directly in Obj-C code, one can use
 [`TINKKeysetHandle`](https://github.com/google/tink/blob/master/objc/TINKKeysetHandle.h)
-with one of the available KeyTemplates (AeadKeyTemplate, HybridKeyTemplate etc):
+with one of the available KeyTemplates (AeadKeyTemplate, HybridKeyTemplate, etc.):

 ```objc
     #import "Tink/TINKAeadKeyTemplate.h"